Kalpana-Goel/debugging-in-d8/README.md

+### xdebug

 ### Console
 [drupalconsole.com](http://drupalconsole.com)
 [bit.ly/console-doc](http://bit.ly/console-doc)
 Note:
-- Drupal console is a suite of tools rum from CLI
+- Drupal console is a suite of tools run from CLI
 - It helps with debug, clear cache and run other useful commands from command line
 - Run drupal-list and it will give you list of commands that can be run from CLI